Multiple Choice Bible Quiz about Moses the Lawgiver

 b.
 Ten plagues.

-The Nile was transformed into blood, plagued by frogs, gnats, flies, livestock pestilence, boils, hail, locusts, darkness, and the death of their firstborn.
+The Nile was transformed into blood, and Egypt was plagued by frogs, gnats, flies, livestock pestilence, boils, hail, locusts, darkness, and finally the death of their firstborn.